10 Dog Paw Wreaths to Make the Gift Every Dog Owner Wants

 #8: Berry & Bloom Dog Paw Wreath DIY (The Pinterest-Worthy Front Door Moment You Deserve)

-You know that feeling when you open your front door and Cooper bolts past you, muddy paws and all, and you just stand there looking at your sad, bare door thinking — really?
-This is the vibe we’re giving?
+You know that feeling when you’re just trying to open your front door for Cooper, only for him to run past you, muddy paws and all, while you just stand there looking at your sad, bare door thinking to yourself — really?
+Is this the vibe we’re giving?

 Yeah.
 Same.

-This wreath fixes that instantly.
-Deep burgundy roses, blueberry clusters, purple hydrangeas, dusty blue thistles — it’s moody, lush, and honestly looks like something from a high-end boutique.
-And the best part?
-You made it.
+I think this wreath really fixes that problem.
+Deep burgundy roses, blueberry clusters, purple hydrangeas and dusty blue thistles.
+It’s moody and lush, and looks like something from a high-end boutique that I could buy.
+Except I didn’t.

 Materials & Tools: